SandraPanic/Master-s-thesis---Animation/README.md

-# Bachelor-s-thesis---Animation
+# Master-s-thesis---Animation
-This is an animation of a park scene that I created for my Bachelor's thesis using 3ds Max.
+This are models of a chair that I created for my Master's thesis using Blender and Autodesk Maya.